rybak/VanillaWithFlake/README.md

 ### Crafting

 - Add Recipe for Rockets for the Recipe book (currently seems bugged due to NBT tags on Rockets)

+- Smelting Iron/Gold tools yields 1 Iron Nugget per Iron Ingot used in the crafting of the original item (Two nuggets for a sword, three for a pickaxe etc)

 ### Mechanics